-Welcome to the Systems Engineering Advising Corner for Johns Hopkins Engineering for Professionals.
+Welcome to the JHU Systems Engineering Advising Corner!

 The following provides a general discussion with perspective for recently admitted students in the JHU graduate Systems Engineering Program related to the nature of the program, admission requirements, career planning, and program development.
 The discussion is based on frequently asked questions that arise during advising sessions.
 The final authority is Engineering for Professionals (EP).
 Only official decisions can come from the Systems Engineering Admissions Committee.
 Please direct program course questions to the advisor you were assigned upon admission.
 Further assistance is always available by emailing firstname.lastname@example.org.